Better layouts for queue lines

 There should be an obvious single entrance.

 The line waiter should be able to assess the layout and where to begin without having to pause his/her walking progress.
-The system of line layout should be easy to grasp and understand.

 An angled rope better conveys direction and motion than one at a right angle.